drmlazer11/drmlazer11.github.io/_posts/2016-02-08-The-Importance-Of-Animation.md

 categories: ":runner:"
 ---

 <p>About a week ago I visited the Harvard Innovation Lab for the first time.
 I met a graduate student during the AFC championship game who studied neuroscience at Northeastern as an undergraduate, and who is now taking classes at Harvard in its school of education.
-We connected after the game and she told me to stop by the iLab - as they call it - when I got the chance.</p>
+We connected after the game and she told me to stop by the iLab, as they call it, when I got the chance.</p>

 <p>I'll be honest.
 I wasn't impressed by the structure and layout of the lab.
 Given its association with HBS, I figured I'd be walking into an exotic new world; a place where I immediately felt my environment shift gears and become full of differentness.
 Instead it felt like I was walking into the first floor of a college library that had been remodeled to focus on entrepreneurship.
 It was status quo in my opinion.</p>